Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 latest comments

-If the behavior of the pet has not changed, he has a great appetite, no other signs of illness were found - your ward just ran and got tired.
-After rest, the fluffy ears will again return to their usual temperature of 38-39.5 degrees.
-This organ is responsible for the thermoregulation of the body as a whole, that is, in this way the pet simply normalizes the overall body temperature, getting rid of excess heat.
+If your pet's behavior has not changed, he has an excellent appetite, and no other signs of illness have been detected - your ward has simply been running around and is tired.
+After rest, the fluffy’s ears will again return to their usual temperature of 38-39.5 degrees.
+This organ is responsible for thermoregulation of the body as a whole, that is, in this way the pet simply normalizes the overall body temperature, getting rid of excess heat.
 But an increase in temperature in rabbits can also be a sign of illness.

 • dry nose;